MythTV/packaging/android/Readme.md

 2. Get Android Studio, SDK and NDK.
    * Get Android Studio from https://developer.android.com/studio/index.html
      and install it into ~/android/android-studio.
-   * After Android Studio is installed, use it to install the Android SDK and NDK.
+   * After Android Studio is installed, use it to install the Android SDK.
      * In Android Studio, choose Configure / SDK Manager.
-     * INstall the desired SDK versions.
-Lollipop, Marshmallow and Nougat are the likely choices right now.
+     * Install the desired SDK versions.
+Lollipop, Marshmallow, Nougat and Oreo are the likely choices right now.
      * Install the desired SDK Tools.
-CMake and the NDK are the main ones.
+CMake is the main one.
    * For the NDK
      * Get android-ndk-r13b-linux-x86_64.bin and install it in ~/android too.
      * Symlink it as android-ndk -> android-ndk-r13b.